1999–2000 NFL playoffs: NFC: St. Louis Rams 11, Tampa Bay Buccaneers 6

 In a hard-fought defensive struggle in which both teams combined for only 512 yards and lost a total of five turnovers, Rams quarterback Kurt Warner's 30-yard touchdown pass to Ricky Proehl with 4:44 left in the game was just enough to edge out Tampa Bay.

 On the first scrimmage play of the game, Bucs defensive end Steve White intercepted a screen pass from Warner on the Rams 20-yard line, setting up a 25-yard field goal from Martín Gramática.
 The Rams responded by driving 74 yards in 16 plays with Warner completing seven of 10 passes for 61 yards, including a 22-yard completion to tight end Roland Williams.
 But on third-and-goal from the Bucs 7-yard line, a fumbled handoff exchange from Warner to Marshall Faulk forced them to settle for a 24-yard field goal by Jeff Wilkins.

 The second quarter was full of missed opportunities and poor play from both teams.
 On the first play, a high snap from Bucs center Tony Mayberry went over quarterback Shaun King's head and into the end zone.
 King managed to knock the ball out of the end zone to prevent a touchdown, but it gave the Rams a safety and a 5–3 lead.
 Az-Zahir Hakim returned the free kick 15-yards to the Rams 40-yard line.
 Hakim also caught a 14-yard pass and ran for six as the team drove to the Bucs 26, but the drive halted there and Wilkins missed a 44-yard field goal attempt.
 Following a punt from each team, Tampa Bay also got good field position from a 14-yard punt return from Karl Williams that gave them a first down on the Rams 45.
 Although they drove to the St. Louis 26, they ultimately fared no better than the Rams did.
-On third down, King lost a fumble while being sacked by Charlie Clemons.
+On third down, King fumbled while being sacked by Charlie Clemons.
 King recovered the ball, but the 13-yard loss pushed the team out of field goal range.
 The next time Tampa Bay had the ball, King threw a pass from the Rams 41 that went right into the arms of St. Louis cornerback Todd Lyght.
 A few plays later, the half ended with the score still 5–3, despite the Rams' 159–75 advantage over the Buccaneers in total yards.